karlssberg/Motiv/Karlssberg.Motiv/Documentation/As.md

-Whilst you can also create higher-order propositions without using the `As()` method (by defining the model as a collection), at some point you will likely want to generate assertions using only the models that helped determined whether the higher-order proposition was satisfied (or not).
+Whilst you can also create higher-order propositions without using the `As()` method (by defining the model as a collection), at some point you will likely want to generate assertions using only the models that helped determine whether the higher-order proposition was satisfied (or not).

 ## All models in the set are satisfied
 ### `AsAllSatified()`